clelandlab/quick/docs/Tutorials/build.md

 In this section, all keys start with `r` followed by the readout(ADC) channel index.
 The readout channel index can be found in `soccfg`.
 We need to specify the downconversion frequency for the readout channel.
 Here we link it to pulse `1` for frequency matching.

-4.Execution Steps: now we can lay down the prepared things on a timeline.
+**4. Execution Steps**: now we can lay down the prepared things on a timeline.
 Here we first apply the pulse `1` on generator(DAC) channel `8`, and 0.1 us later trigger the readout(ADC) channel `0`.
 Then we wait for acquisition to finish and wait for another 2 us before the next repetition.

 ```yaml
 steps: